KxSystems/embedPy/README.md

 ### embedPy objects

-In practice, Python objects should be represented in q as `embedPy` objects, which wrap the underlying `foreign` objects, and provide users with the ability to
+Foreign objects cannot be operated on directly in q.
+Instead, Python objects should be represented as `embedPy` objects, which wrap the underlying `foreign` objects, and provide users with the ability to
 - Get attributes/properties
 - Set attributes/properties
 - Call functions/methods